chihuahua 4 months ago

 Anyway.
 You do you.
 I am not telling you what to do or how to do it.
 I am merely trying to point out flaws with the current approach.

-thih9 a day ago
+thih9 4 months ago

 The “technical details”[1] section says: